great-expectations/great_expectations/docs/tutorials/getting_started/customize_your_deployment.md

 * [How to implement custom notifications](/docs/guides/validation/advanced/how_to_implement_custom_notifications)
 * [How to validate data without a Checkpoint](/docs/guides/validation/advanced/how_to_validate_data_without_a_checkpoint)
 * [How to run a Checkpoint in Airflow](/docs/deployment_patterns/how_to_run_a_checkpoint_in_airflow)

+## Not interested in managing your own configuration or infrastructure?
+Learn more about Great Expectations Cloud — our fully managed SaaS offering.
+Sign up for our weekly cloud workshop [here](https://greatexpectations.io/cloud).
+You’ll get to see our newest features and apply for our private Alpha program!